zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_console.rst

 Requirements
 ------------

-- For :literal:`state=facts`\ , no specific task or object-access permissions are required.
+- For :literal:`state=facts`\ , no specific task or object\-access permissions are required.
 - For :literal:`state=upgrade`\ , task permission to the 'Single Step Console Internal Code' task is required.